 By Nolan Kowal, Sport Performance Specialist

-Planning for the 2021 Canada Games in Niagara, Ontario is well underway and Sport Manitoba is once again preparing Team Manitoba to represent our province with pride while aiming for the podium.
+Team Manitoba is made up of some of the top athletes, coaches, and managers in the province.
+They train for months – some even years – with dreams of participating in the Canada Games.
+Planning for the 2023 Canada Games in Prince Edward Island is well underway, and Team Manitoba is once again preparing to represent our province with pride while aiming for the podium.

 Who Are Mission Staff?

-Being part of a multi-games environment is a unique, exhilarating experience and often becomes a cherished memory.
+Being immersed in a multi-sport Games environment is a unique, exhilarating experience that often becomes a cherished memory.
 There’s always something going on, and every day is new and exciting.
-Not only do Mission Staff ensure athletes are well-prepared on and off the field of competition, they also have the opportunity to take in various competition and cultural events and meet people from across the country.
+Not only do mission staff ensure athletes are well-prepared on and off the field of competition, they also have the opportunity to take in other competitions and cultural events, and meet people from across the country.

 “The Canadian sport system is heavily dependent on the volunteer community, and the Canada Games are no different.
 Without their hard work and engagement, an event such as this would not be what it is, and the athletes and coaches would lack the resources to put their best performance forward against the rest of the country,” adds Todd.

 “There are so many facets that go into planning a Canada Games, the logistics of bringing people and athletes together from across the country wouldn’t happen without the volunteers.
 There’s no single story I can tell to explain the experience.
 It’s a great group of people working towards a common goal.
 There are highs and lows as far as athletic accomplishments, but there’s an anticipation and excitement in that.
 I was able to interact with all kinds of people from different backgrounds than me which was very cool, and not something I experience often.
 I would capsulize it by saying it’s an intense two-week experience.
 Put your name in – you won’t regret it.”

 – Stephen Younger – 2019 Canada Winter Games